grafana/yugabyte-datasource/docs/sources/_index.md

 ## Known limitations

-- Doesn't support grafana aad-hoc filters
+- Grafana ad-hoc filters are not supported
 - TLS / Network customization is not supported yet

 ## Compatibility requirements